What is Automation Testing? - Everything You Need To Know

 What is automation testing?

-Test automation refers to the practice of using software tools and scripts to automate the execution of tests in software development and quality assurance processes.
-It involves creating scripts or test cases that can be run automatically, rather than requiring manual effort.
+Test automation is the practice of using software tools and scripts to automate the execution of tests in software development and quality assurance processes.
+It involves creating scripts or test cases that can be run automatically rather than requiring manual effort.
 Test automation aims to increase the efficiency and effectiveness of testing by reducing human errors, saving time, and improving test coverage.

 While all testing, including regression testing, can be done manually, there are often greater benefits to doing much of it automatically.
 Automation testing offers flexibility because: